amauriassef/FPGA-Based-Pulser-Receiver-MD/README.md

 ## Description

-FPGA-based pulser-receiver (P/R) system for experimental investigation of conventional and chirp-coded excitation and pulse compression methods for ultrasound research.
+FPGA-based pulser-receiver (P/R) system for experimental investigation of chirp-coded excitation and pulse compression methods for ultrasound research.
 The P/R board can be connected to the DE2-115 PGA Development and Education Kit, from [Terasic Inc. (Hsinchu, Taiwan)](https://www.terasic.com.tw/en/), through a High-Speed Mezzanine Card (HSMC) interface.

 ## Files